tukue/ecommerce-api/README.md

    cd ecommerce-api#
    E-commerce API

 This is an E-commerce API built with Node.js, Express, Sequelize, and PostgreSQL.
 It provides endpoints for user authentication, product management, and order management.

+Key Components:

+Backend API with Express.js
+PostgreSQL database with Sequelize ORM
+User authentication with JWT
+Stripe integration for payments
+Swagger API documentation
+EJS templating for server-side rendering

+Main Features:

+Product management
+Shopping cart functionality
+User authentication/profiles
+Secure checkout with Stripe
+Order management
+Search functionality
+Architecture:

+MVC pattern with separate routes, controllers, and models Frontend JavaScript for dynamic interactions
+RESTful API endpoints
+Separate test configurations for frontend (Jest + JSDOM) and backend (Jest + Supertest) The project follows modern web development practices with proper separation of concerns, security measures (like rate limiting), and comprehensive testing setup.
+It's structured as a full-stack application with both API and server-rendered views.

 ## Features